BSc in Computing

 - No prior programming experience is required for this course.
 Year 1 is focussed on building strong foundations across core areas of Computing.

-- You are interested in deepening your knowledge in an industry-ready way in Software Development (programming).
+- You are interested in deepening your knowledge in an industry-ready way in Software Development (programming) or Networking.

 No prior programming experience is required for this course.
 Year 1 is focussed on building strong foundations across core areas of Computing.
 Develop the skills and expertise to become a much sought-after Computing professional through this uniquely structured three-year degree course.
 Gain knowledge in Programming, Networking, Web, System Administration, Cloud Computing and Databases.
 Acquire job-ready skills such Analysis, Design, Implementation, Testing and lifelong learning skills to help fast-track your career in IT.

 Our B.Sc. in Computing Level 7 qualification allows you to tailor your learning towards where your interests and aptitudes are.
 Students enter a common first year which is designed to enable them to choose between the following two elective streams for the remaining two years:

 Become a confident and in-demand IT professional by developing your problem-solving skills in an overwhelmingly hands-on learning environment.
 Students study selected combinations of the following areas:

 - Software Engineering

 - Communication Skills